Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Let’s take a closer look at some of the greatest risk factors for Alzheimer’s:

-- Old age does not directly cause Alzheimer’s disease, though the risk of developing Alzheimer’s “doubles about every 5 years” after age 65.
+- Although old age does not directly cause Alzheimer’s disease, the risk of developing Alzheimer’s “doubles about every 5 years” after age 65.

-- “There are more women with Alzheimer’s disease than men,” though this might be because women live longer than men.
+- More women than men develop Alzheimer’s disease, although this may be because women live longer than men on average.

-- Suffering from a traumatic brain injury (TBI) can “increase the risk of developing Alzheimer’s or another type of dementia years after the injury takes place.”
+- Suffering from a traumatic brain injury (TBI) can increase the long-term risk of developing Alzheimer’s or another type of dementia.

-- Acute and chronic inflammation is “associated with an increase in cognitive decline in Alzheimer disease.”
-Eating a diet full of inflammatory foods like processed sugar might exacerbate the risk of developing inflammation in the brain.
+- Acute and chronic inflammation are both associated with an increase in cognitive decline.
+Eating a diet full of inflammatory foods like processed sugar may exacerbate the risk of developing inflammation in the brain.

 - Exposure to environmental pollutants has been linked to an increased risk of dementia.
-Researchers note “half of individual differences in Alzheimer’s disease risk may be environmental.”
+Some researchers believe that nearly half of the individual differences in Alzheimer’s risk may be because of environmental factors.

-- Studies discovered a “significantly increased risk of Alzheimer’s disease with current smoking.”
+- Being a smoker carries a significantly increased risk of developing Alzheimer’s disease.
 This risk factor offers another compelling reason to quit.

 Scientists typically focus on two different protein structures in the brain associated with Alzheimer’s disease: Neurofibrillary tangles and amyloid plaques.